Intervue/Data-structures-algorithms-for-interviews/nextquestions.md

 - Graphs question8 to be done along with backedges
 - Try Boyer-Moore and Rabin-karp in pattern matchin question3 and 4
 - Back tracking - program to print all permutations question1 (some problem)
+- DP question13 order of nlogn method to be done